 2. Long-Term Salvia’s Effects Remain Unknown

 Salvia is a hallucinogen, one of the strongest.
-People experiencing short-term side effects like chills, nausea, and depersonalization.
+People experience short-term side effects like chills, nausea, and depersonalization.
 Yet, there’s little research about the long-term effects of salvia use.

 Studies believe long-term use can lead to cognitive impairment.
 Some people struggle with anxiety or difficulty adjusting to reality after suffering “bad trips.”
 When people combine salvia with other drugs or alcohol, they increase their risks of complications and overdose.

 3. Salvia Is Legal in Some States

 This life-threatening substance is legal in so many states.
-Salvia is legal in states like California and Maine, while in Florida, the substance is available without restriction.
+Salvia is legal in states like California and Maine, while the substance is available without restriction in Florida.
 So far, only Missouri, Oklahoma, and Delaware categorize it as a Schedule I controlled substance.
 The DEA is considering classifying salvia as a Schedule I drug alongside LSD and heroin.

 4. People Can Suffer Salvia Intoxication

 When someone experiences severe hallucinations by salvia, they need medical attention immediately.
 Salvia intoxication can lead to seizures, mental instability, and other complications.
 When people take salvia alone, they are at higher risk of experiencing a “bad trip,” which can have life-threatening consequences.

 5. Most People Try Salvia to Experiment

 Most people don’t seek salvia as a recreational drug like they would marijuana.
 Yet, they experiment because they learn about famous stories of what people see and feel under the influence of salvia.
 Salvia users are experimental, besides those who use salvia as part of a religious ceremony or hoping to heal from a chronic condition.
 The good news is that about half of those who try it say they won’t do it again.

 Salvia Addiction Statistics